How Does Whole Life Insurance Work?

 Final expense policies typically have smaller face amounts – usually under $20,000 – because they are meant to cover specific expenses for surviving loved ones.
 Final expense plans can be more affordable and easier to qualify for than traditional life insurance because the face amount is so small.

 Funeral Advantage is a final expense insurance program specifically designed to help cover final expenses – such as medical bills and funeral costs.
-Like everything today, funeral costs are steadily rising.
+Like everything today, the average funeral cost has been steadily rising.
 The average funeral can cost up to $9,000 depending on the services you use.
 Casket prices alone can be thousands of dollars depending on the material used.

 Most families aren’t financially prepared to cover the high cost of their loved one’s final arrangements.
 That’s what Funeral Advantage is for.
 It provides a life insurance cash benefit when your family needs it most.
 Most of our policies range from $10,000 – $15,000, making them perfect for families on a fixed income who are concerned about paying for their loved one’s final arrangements.
 With Funeral Advantage, you don’t need to take a medical exam to qualify like most insurance policies.
 All you have to do is answer a few health questions on a one-page application.